alexfederlin/jukebox/README.md

 ## TL;DR
 It's a box which reads an RFID card, translates it into a folder on the Raspi's SD Card and instructing mpd to play it.
 You also have buttons and a knob.
+There are complete instructions including building plans for building the hardware below.
+SW is written in bad node.js.
+All in the repo and installable via Ansible playbooks.

 ## Inspiration
 The idea is not new.
 Instead of having CDs scratched in no time or paying ridiculous amounts of money for commercial RFID story players (has anyone ever bought a tonies?
 Really?), I decided to roll my own.